drshooby/radiant/README.md

 ### Demo

+- Check out a demo of Radiant in action (YouTube):

 [![Watch the demo](https://img.youtube.com/vi/POunnIVAuI4/maxresdefault.jpg)](https://www.youtube.com/watch?v=POunnIVAuI4)

 > **NOTE:** This architecture is optimized for demonstration and cost management rather than production scale.
 For a production deployment serving thousands of concurrent users, the design would incorporate asynchronous processing with SQS, increased Lambda concurrency limits, WebSocket notifications, and additional caching layers.